canonical/k8s-snap/docs/src/snap/howto/cis-hardening.md

 **Remediation:**

-Edit the API server configuration file /var/snap/k8s/common/args/kube-apiserver on the control plane node and either remove the --enable- admission-plugins parameter, or set it to a value that does not include AlwaysAdmit.
+Edit the API server configuration file /var/snap/k8s/common/args/kube-apiserver on the control plane node and either remove the --enable-admission-plugins parameter, or set it to a value that does not include AlwaysAdmit.